+ii. if MS was not in SNPN access mode previously with no SNPN then exit the SNPN access mode and go to previous PLMN selection mode and RPLMN or

-.
-If no such SNPN was selected or that SNPN is no longer available, then the MS shall attempt to camp on any acceptable cell and enter the limited service state.
+iii. if MS was in SNPN access mode previously and no such SNPN was selected in current SNPN selection procedure or that SNPN is no longer available, then the MS shall attempt to camp on any acceptable cell and enter the limited service state.

 ***** End of changes *****